 Straight commission is the opposite of base rate only.
 Reps don’t receive any hourly wage or salary.
 They only make money if they make sales.

-Because of this, the commissions on every sale are generally higher than with other commission structures.
+Because of this, the commissions on every sale are generally higher than with other commission models.
 This allows reps to make an incredible amount of money, provided they have the talent and resources to close many of the deals that come their way.

 Straight commission can be beneficial for companies, too.
 Commission-only reps are usually considered independent contractors, which means companies can save money on taxes, benefits packages, and other expenses they must pay when employing in-house reps.